seddik11/splitWallet/README.md

 In order to incentivize Liquidity Providers (LPs) to stake their ETH for paying transactions, rewards or incentives to LPs can be offered in the form of APYs (Annual Percentage Yields) or APRs (Annual Percentage Rates).
 These rewards can be structured in different ways, such as a percentage bounty from the withdrawn amount or a combination of the transaction fees paid for the transaction and additional rewards.
 By offering different strategies and APYs/APRs for Paymasters, they can attract diverse range of LPs with varying risk-reward preferences.
 LPs can choose the strategy that aligns with their investment goals and contribute their ETH to the Paymasters to earn rewards.
 This approach opens up possibilities for a dynamic ecosystem where multiple Paymasters with different strategies compete for LPs, fostering liquidity provision and providing opportunities for LPs to earn rewards for their participation.
+Like in AMMs, LPs earn revenue by providing liquidity.

 #### 2.2.1 Transaction executor